-- Launch a fully integrated care pathway for elderly patients with complex needs. - Strengthen multi-disciplinary working for all new elderly patient admissions to ensure that their needs are identified and met early on. - Take an active role in developing and delivering dementia and falls strategies across COOP service. - Develop Advanced Care Planning to improve patient involvement in decision making.
+- A fully integrated care pathway for elderly patients with complex needs was launched. - Multi-disciplinary working was strengthened for all new elderly patient admissions to ensure that their needs were identified and met early on. - A more active role was adopted in developing and delivering Dementia and falls strategies across the COOP service. - Advanced care planning was developed to improve patient involvement in decision making.

-- Improve care of older people with fractured neck of femur in line with NICE and other guidelines aiming to increase expert input, improve care and reduce length of stay. - Improve care of older people requiring surgery in line with NCEPOD recommendations. - Aim to reduce in-patient falls by 25 percent.
+- Improve care of older people with fractured neck of femur in line with NICE and other guidelines aiming to increase expert input, improve care and reduce length of stay. - Improve care of older people requiring surgery in line with NCEPOD recommendations. - Aim to reduce in-patient falls by 25 per cent.